 When planting, the crown of the plant should be set 2 inches below the soil surface.
 Support, such as a bamboo stake, must be provided immediately to prevent breakage of the brittle stems.
 A light lattice trellis is one of the best supports for them.

 The landscape uses of clematis are many.
-They are excellent accent vines when trained on arbors, light wires or delicate trellises, but are also effective when allowed to trail over rocks, stone walls or fences.
+They are excellent accent vines when trained on arbors, light wire supports or delicate trellises, but are also effective when allowed to trail over rocks, stone walls, or fences.

-English ivy is a handsome evergreen vine, climbing by attaching itself to rough surfaces by very short aerial rootlets.
-It may attain a height of 20 to 50 feet.
+English ivy is a handsome evergreen vine that climbs by attaching itself to rough surfaces with very short aerial rootlets.

-The rich, leathery, dark shiny leaves hold their color all winter if protected from winter sun and wind.
+The rich, leathery, dark shiny leaves of English ivy hold their color all winter if protected from winter sun and wind.
 North- or east-facing walls are the most satisfactory locations.

 English ivy prefers a shady location with a fairly moist soil well supplied with organic matter.